 Look around town and talk to people to discover some lower level quests to get your started.
 The local news board in the inn mentions a couple.
 The town's administrator, Kerril, is also a source for a few jobs.

 You may come across some strange standing rings of stone.
-Once you find the correct item, you will be able to use these to travel across Aenea.
+Once you find the correct item, after talking to an old man on a hilltop and getting lost, you will be able to use these to travel across Aenea.
 Near each is a clue on how to get back to that particular Wanderer's Portal.
 This might help you work out the clues:

 More information to help you have fun:

-Before resting, remove your armor and use the bandages on yourself.
+Before sleeping, remove your armor and use the bandages on yourself.

 Some areas are limited in the number of times you can enter (to discourage "farming")